-BACKGROUND:

-A crime has been committed and you, as the forensic detective, are going to use your knowledge of solution chemistry to solve the crime.
+BACKGROUND: A crime has been committed and you, as the forensic detective, as going to use your knowledge of solution chemistry to solve the crime.
 Miss Scarlet was found dead on the floor of the ballroom.
 Beside her body police found a clear liquid, undoubtedly the murder weapon.
-Detective were quick to ascertain that the murder weapon was one of two chemicals.
-They know that Miss Scarlet has a violent reaction to potassium iodide, and that there was widespread use of calcium chloride, which is toxic if ingested, by several members of the household.
+Detectives were quick to ascertain that the murder weapon was one of two chemicals.
+They knew that Miss Scarlet has a violent allergic reaction to potassium iodide, and that there was widespread use of silver nitrate, which is toxic if ingested, by several members of the household.
 Police further discovered the following evidence.

-Professor Plum:, an eccentric chemistry teacher, was working in the study of calcium chloride solutions of molarites 0.20 to 0.30.
+Professor Plum, an eccentric chemistry teacher, was working in the study with silver nitrate solutions of molarities 0.20 to 0.30.
 Miss Scarlet was Plum's worst student, arriving to class late, being responsible for lots of broken glassware, and rarely cleaning up after her experiments.
 The policeman in charge, never having had a chemistry class, did not seriously consider this to be a motive for murder.

 Mrs. White, an asthmatic, has a prescription for potassium iodide in the bathroom.
-Her pharmacist assures us that her potassium iodide solution has a molarity in the range of 0.05 M to 0.15M.
-Mrs. White was presently rooming with Miss Scarlet's ex-boyfriend led the police to suspect her.
-Neither she nor her boyfriend could be found in the lounge for comment
+Her pharmacist assures us that her potassium iodide solution has a molarity in the range of 0.05 M to 0.15 M. That Mrs. White was presently rooming with Miss Scarlet's ex-boyfriend led the police to suspect her.
+Neither she nor her boyfriend could be found in the lounge for comment.

-Mr. Green, a photographer, had solutions of calcium chloride between 0.05 M and 0.15 M in the darkroom.
+Mr. Green, a photographer, had solutions of silver nitrate between 0.05 M and 0.15 M in the darkroom.
 Mr. Green apparently had been caught scarlet-handed at his own blackmail game.
 Pictures of him with Miss Scarlet were found hidden in Scarlet's bedroom.
 Mrs. Green should be spared seeing the pictures if at all possible.

 Mrs. Peacock, wearing the same dress as Miss Scarlet, was found in the stable, administering potassium iodide solution to her horse.
-When questioned, she admitted that her horse had a severe cause of bronchitis.
-Her veterinarian informed detectives that the strength of the solution was greater than 0.20M.
-It is likely that she knew of Miss Scarlet's violent allergy to potassium iodide, since they had been lab partners in Professor Plum's chemistry class.
-Professor Plum recalled how angry Mrs. Peacock would get when Miss Scarlet came late to class, unprepared for the experiments and how she invariable got sick a few days before the labs were due.
+When questioned, she admitted that her horse had a severe case of bronchitis.
+Her veterinarian informed detectives that the strength of the solution was greater than 0.20 M. It is likely that she knew of Miss Scarlet's violent allergy to potassium iodide, since they had been lab partners in Professor Plum's chemistry class.
+Professor Plum recalled how angry Mrs. Peacock would get when Miss Scarlet came late to class, unprepared for the experiments, and how she invariably got sick a few days before the labs were due.

-Colonel Mustard, had calcium chloride solutions in excess of 0.30 M, in the conservatory.
-The Colonel, who despised the left winged politics of Miss Scarlet, enjoyed his leisure hours making explosives.
+Colonel Mustard, had silver nitrate solutions in excess of 0.30 M, in the conservatory.
+The Colonel, who despised the left-wing politics of Miss Scarlet, enjoyed his leisure hours making explosives.
 Colonel Mustard had been the interim assistant principal at the high school and was largely responsible for closing the campus when Miss Scarlet, then president of the student body, overthrew the administration and took control of the school.